-Many of us have already decided that things will be different in 2019.
-We’ll eat better, get more exercise, save more money or finally get around to decluttering those closets.
+OK, 2020 was hell on earth in many respects.
+Many of us have already decided that things will be different in 2021.
+We’ll try to get through COVID-19, eat better, get more exercise, save more money or finally get around to decluttering those closets.

 But by the time February rolls around, most of us – perhaps as many as 80 percent of the Americans who make New Year’s resolutions – will have already given up.